-We, the undersigned, representing the s located at (insert address) certify that the City/Community of (insert name of com s been informed and is in the objectives and goals the grant proje - sert name of project) We further certify that: The undersigned city/community will be review. e made aware of on-going planning fo r this project and given the e opportunity for The undersigned community will have a n opportunity to review t he plans for operation of the proposed d facilities.
-Every effort will be made to encourage th ne general public to use th e facilities.
-Exclusive school use of the proposed fackept open for general public use at reaso proposed schedule of hours of operation attached hereto and is hereby made page 100 per proposed schedule of hours of operation attached hereto and is hereby made page 100 per proposed schedule of hours of operation attached hereto and is hereby made page 100 per proposed factors are proposed factors. onable hours and times on for general public use a f the year a ccording to the type of area a and facility.
-The The hours of operation and the hours of Changes in the hours for school activities community.
-School Representative Name School Representative Title School Representative Signature - - - Date Name of City/Community Community Representative Name - Community Representative Title Community Representative Signature - Date Notary Signature Date
+We, the undersigned, representing the e school district of (insert n name of school district) located at (insert address) in the City/C ommunity of (insert name of com nmunity), (insert address) certify that the City/Community of (insert name of comm nunity) has been informed and is in agreement with the objectives and goals the grant pro ject proposal of (insert name of project) · We further certify that: The undersigned city/community will review. be made aware of on- ዩ going planning g for this project and given th e opportunity for The undersigned community will have e an opportunity to rev iew the plans for operation of the propose d facilities.
+Every effort will be made to encourage the general public to us se the facilitie S. Exclusive school use of the proposed kept open for general public use at reproposed schedule of hours of operat attached hereto and is hereby made asonable hours and tin ion for general public ι nes of the yeause and the pr or according to the type of are a and facility.
+The The hours of operation and the hours Changes in the hours for school activit community.
+School Representative Name School Representative Title School Representative Signature Date Name of City/Community Community Representative Name Community Representative Title Community Representative Signature Date Notary Signature Date On the second page include the has The general public will be restricted Sample: • nave access to the school par rk and the hours · Monday - Friday: Sunrise - 8 AM ar Saturday - Sunday: Sunrise to Suns Summer and Holiday: Sunrise to Su et School Use Only: Monday - Friday: 8 AM - 4 PM